 Don’t you hate when you go in a patient’s room and they ask if you have experience doing the particular procedure you’re about to perform?
 Now, I can respond confidently that “this is the fifth laceration I’ve sutured today”, but as a new grad I likely could count the number of times I had performed said procedure on one hand.
 That is, if I could get my hands to stop shaking.

 The good news?
 Most patients are quite understanding.
-Put on a smile and helpful attitude and they're willing to be gracious to you as well (old people and drunk people are particularly amenable to letting you get experience with your procedural skills).
+Put on a smile and helpful attitude and they’re willing to be gracious to you as well.
 Provided you have a supervising NP or MD in the room if you need help, patients understand you are learning.

 Remember, it’s always better to ask than make a mistake.
 If you aren’t sure or are not confident about something, ask!
 Trust me, your employer will be glad you did.
 Plan to pay it forward later in your career when you are training a new grad in the future.